Hari-Nikesh-R/XO-GAME-BETA/README.md

 # XO-GAME-BETA
 Console Application of XO Game.

-Most of us like to play XO game from our Childhood.
+Most of us like to play XO game.

 Here is a simple Java code for XO game in console application.